Lasting Power of Attorney

-- Northern Ireland: £127 for each enduring power of attorney.
+- Northern Ireland: £151 to register an enduring power of attorney

 A Lasting Power of Attorney is an important piece of planning for the future and making one can only be done whilst a person has the mental capacity to do so.
 It is a vital document as, with mental capacity lost and no formal Power of Attorney in place, people are unable to make any decisions on your behalf without first applying to the Court of Protection.

 If there is no provision such as a Lasting Power of Attorney in place for the person you care for or you are having problems with a Court of Protection issue, we can help you.
 Please contact us or use our FREE HELPLINE on 0800 0699 784.

 Contact the Office of the Public Guardian if you have concerns about an attorney, deputy or a decision they've made for someone else.
 For example, the misuse of money, decisions that aren't in the best interests of the person they're responsible for or criminal activity.